wp-plugins/easy-image-collage/readme.txt

 Easy Image Collage is a user friendly plugin for adding image collages to any of your posts and pages.

-Watch this video introduction to see it in action:
+Check out some [examples on our demo website](http://demo.bootstrapped.ventures/easy-image-collage/) or watch this video introduction to see it in action:

 [youtube https://www.youtube.com/watch?v=uUEs98iGG_I]